Singularity-tutorial/Singularity-tutorial.github.io/README.md

 containers are only extensively developed on Linux.
 - Are much faster and lighter weight than VMs.
 A container may be just a few hundred MB.
-- Are suitable for starting and stopping rapidly and running single apps.
+- Start and stop quickly and are suitable for running single apps.

 Because of their differences, VMs and containers serve different purposes and should be favored under different circumstances.